“So let me get this straight. You want me to pull the electric pump out so you can put in a manual pump?”

 On our homestead, all of the water that we use for drinking and cooking goes through a Berkey Water Filtration system first.
 These filtering systems get my highest recommendations, and if you are looking for a way to make any water safe, I think you could find no better option.

 I’m not sponsored by them or paid by them — I have just depended on our Berkey system for many years, and the faithful thing has worked without a hitch.
-The filtration system is expensive, admittedly, but when it comes to something as vital as this for my family, we were more than willing to forgo some nights out to eat and department store clothes in favor of having decades of safe water.
+The filtration system is expensive, admittedly, but when it comes to something as vital as water, many of us are more than willing to forgo some nights out to eat and department store clothes in favor of having decades of safe water.

 Tips From a Manual-Pump Homestead